ThakeeNathees/pocketlang/docs/pages/Getting-Started/build-from-source.md

 ## %% Without a build script %%

-It can be build from source easily without any depencency, or additional requirenments except for a c99 compatible compiler.
+It can be build from source easily without any dependency, or additional requirements except for a c99 compatible compiler.
 And build systems are optional.
 It can be compiled with the following command.

 Using gcc